wp-plugins/embed-bible-passages/readme.txt

 == Description ==

 Provides the ability to embed Bible readings from the ESV Bible Web Service (http://www.esvapi.org/api#readingPlanQuery) into a post or page using shortcode of the form [embed_bible_passage reading-plan='bcp'].
+A tag to embed the date of the passage is also available [embed_passage_date].
+See the screenshots for an example of how to use these tags.

 The current version is hard-wired to use only the readings from the Book of Common Prayer Daily Office Lectionary.
 Future versions are intended to be able to use other sets of readings.

 Copyright 2011-2012 M.D.
 Green, SaeSolved:: LLC